 We take the issue of Online Safety very seriously and our procedures and policies are reviewed annually.
 If you wish to contact us regarding any Online Safety issues, please email firstname.lastname@example.org and share the relevant information for the attention of your child’s Phase Leader.

-During 2020 we have been working alongside National Online Safety to become accredited as a National Online School (accreditation coming soon).
-Staff receive up to date training annually to ensure we are keeping our children as safe as possible.
+In January 2021, we were thrilled to become an accredited National Online Safety School .
+As a ‘National Online Safety School’ all staff receive up to date training annually to ensure we are keeping our children as safe as possible.
 We also work in partnership with parents to keep children safe online.
 To further support our children we provide comprehensive online safety training courses to parents too.

 Safe Search Kids- https://www.safesearchkids.com/

 Below are guides from National Online Safety which should help you when talking to your children about staying safe online.